The largest neighbourhood in Buenos Aires, Palermo is a barrio of the Argentine capital, located in the northeast of the city.

 Although appearing as one big swath on the official map, Palermo can be subdivided into several contrasting and acutely individual parts.

 Palermo Chico and Barrio Parque, the most upmarket part of Palermo, “Palermo Chico” (“Small” or “Exclusive” Palermo), is on Palermo’s north-eastern edge.
 Neighbouring “Barrio Parque” is strictly a residential area, many of the wealthy and famous own homes in this section.
 The area remains one of the wealthiest in the city, home to luxury condominium and apartment developments.

-Palermo Norte, Alto Palermo and Villa Freud, is downtown Palermo, the main shopping area and transport hub around Santa Fe Avenue.
-Centered on Las Heras Park and the Alto Palermo Shopping Center, this section is the eastern-most edge of Palermo and borders the Recoleta section known as Barrio Norte.
+Palermo Norte, Alto Palermo and Villa Freud are downtown Palermo, the main shopping area and transport hub around Santa Fe Avenue.
+Centred on Las Heras Park and the Alto Palermo Shopping Center, this section is the eastern-most edge of Palermo and borders the Recoleta section known as Barrio Norte.
 Villa Freud, based around Plaza Güemes, is a residential area known for its high concentration of psychoanalysts and psychiatrists, hence its name.

 Las Cañitas and La Imprenta, further northwest along Libertador, was a tenement district early in the twentieth century; but it has since become an upmarket area of high-rises, restaurants and bars.

 Palermo Hollywood, in the mid-nineties a number of TV and Radio producers installed themselves in the area between Córdoba, Santa Fe, Dorrego and Juan B. Justo Avenues in Palermo Viejo.
-For that reason this part of the neighborhood began to be called “Palermo Hollywood”.
+For that reason, this part of the neighbourhood began to be called “Palermo Hollywood“.
 Presently, it’s best known for the concentration of restaurants, clubs, cafés, and an active nightlife.